-\begin{myDef}[Fake News Cascade] A fake news cascade is a tree or tree-like structure that represents the propagation of a certain fake news article on a social network of users (Figure \ref{fig::fnCascade} provides examples).
-The root node of a fake news cascade represents the user who first published the fake news (i.e., creator or initiator); Other nodes in the cascade represent users that have subsequently posted the article by forwarding/posting it after it was posted by their parent nodes, which they are connected to via edges.
-A fake news cascade can be represented in terms of the number of steps (i.e., hops) fake news has traveled (i.e., hop-based fake news cascade) or the times it was posted (i.e. time-based fake news cascade). \parbox[t]{2.7in}{ \textbf{Hop-based fake news cascade}, often a standard tree, allowing natural measures such as \begin{compactenum} \item[-] Depth: the maximum number of steps (hops) fake news has travelled within a cascade. \item[-] Breadth (at $k$ hops): the number of users that have received the fake news $k$ steps (hops) after it was initially posted within a cascade. \item[-] Size: the total number of users in a cascade. \end{compactenum} } \parbox[t]{2.9in}{ \textbf{Time-based fake news cascade}, often a tree-like structure, allowing natural measures such as \begin{compactenum} \item[-] Lifetime: the longest interval during which fake news has been propagating. \item[-] Real-time heat (at time $t$): the number of users posting/forwarding the fake news at time $t$. \item[-] Overall heat: the total number of users that have forwarded/posted the fake news. \end{compactenum} }
+\begin{myDef}[News Cascade] A news cascade is a tree or tree-like structure that directly captures the propagation of a certain news article on a social network (Fig. \ref{fig::fnCascade} provides examples).
+The root node of a news cascade represents the user who first shared the news article (i.e., initiator); Other nodes in the cascade represent users that have subsequently spread the article by forwarding it after it was posted by their parent nodes, which they are connected to via edges.
+A news cascade can be represented in terms of the number of steps (i.e., hops) that the news has traveled (i.e., hop-based news cascade) or the times that it was posted (i.e., time-based news cascade). \parbox[t]{2.7in}{ \textbf{Hop-based news cascade}, often a standard tree, allowing natural measures such as \begin{compactenum} \item[-] Depth: the maximum number of steps (hops) that the news has traveled within a cascade; \item[-] Breadth (at hop $k$): the number of users that have spread the news $k$ steps (hops) after it was initially posted within a cascade; and \item[-] Size: the total number of users in a cascade. \end{compactenum} } \parbox[t]{2.9in}{ \textbf{Time-based news cascade}, often a tree-like structure, allowing natural measures such as \begin{compactenum} \item[-] Lifetime: the longest interval during which the news has been propagated; \item[-] Real-time heat (at time $t$): the number of users posting/forwarding the news at time $t$; and \item[-] Overall heat: the total number of users that have forwarded/posted the news. \end{compactenum} }

 \end{myDef}